 - I learned that friends come and go, the same way pounds accumulate during Thanksgiving and Christmas and then disappear with my New Years’ resolutions.

 - I learned that things will always get better, so never give up.
-Even those middle school years pass.
+Even those middle school years shall pass.

 - I learned to be grateful for the little things in life: my two four-legged children, Lucky and Happy, watching Snoopy on TV with me.

-- I learned to make time for the people I really love.
+- I learned to make time for the people I love.
 God will need them back someday.

 - I learned to never let fear hold me back.
 Just get on that bus, even if I do get lost.
 Someone will help.

 - It’s okay to cry.
 Even if it’s for the smallest things—I still cry when I watch the Notebook.